AutoLoadNextPost/alnp-theme-support/twentytwelve/README.md

 # Twenty Twelve

 This theme only requires a minor modification.
-To start, open the 'functions.php' file in the Twenty Twelve theme directory.
+To start, open the `functions.php` file in the Twenty Twelve theme directory.

 Next you want to copy and paste the code from the `functions.php` file above into the `functions.php` file of Twenty Twelve and save.